 Hot Pressing: 190°F - 220°F, pressed for between :45 seconds and 3 minutes, which frequently produces a very oily or shatter-like consistency.
 High terpene preservation if pressed at 220°F or below, often accompanying an increase in yield over cold pressing.

-In our opinion, we have found the most success around the 210°F - 220°F range which offers a great compromise between quality and yield.
-If terpene preservation and quality is your #1 goal, you should probably start colder and evaluate your results, however we have observed very little terpene loss in that range.
-Above 235°F however there can be noticeable losses in flavor and terpenes, but we have customers who swear by pressing at as high as 250°F. Try and see what works best for you, if you find something great, tell us in the comments section!
+We have found the most success around the 210°F - 220°F range, which offers a great compromise between quality and yield.
+If terpene preservation and quality is your #1 goal, you should start colder and evaluate your results.
+We have observed very little terpene loss in that range.

 90 Micron: best filtration and highest quality output for flower rosin, some reduction in yield